AmarisAI/incubator-superset/docs/faq.rst

 A view is a simple logical layer that abstract an arbitrary SQL queries as a virtual table.
 This can allow you to join and union multiple tables, and to apply some transformation using arbitrary SQL expressions.
-The limitation there is your database performance as Superset effectively will run a query on top of your query (view).
-A good practice may be to limit yourself to joining your main large table to one or many small tables only, and avoid using ``GROUP BY`` where possible as Superset will do its own ``GROUP BY`` and doing the work twice might slow down performance.
+The limitation there is your database performance as Amarisset effectively will run a query on top of your query (view).
+A good practice may be to limit yourself to joining your main large table to one or many small tables only, and avoid using ``GROUP BY`` where possible as Amarisset will do its own ``GROUP BY`` and doing the work twice might slow down performance.

-Whether you use a table or a view, the important factor is whether your database is fast enough to serve it in an interactive fashion to provide a good user experience in Superset.
+Whether you use a table or a view, the important factor is whether your database is fast enough to serve it in an interactive fashion to provide a good user experience in Amarisset.

 How BIG can my data source be?